Florida Railroad Facts

 Because the process of pursuing a FELA claim can be lengthy and may require litigation, you’ll want the assurance that you’ve chosen an attorney who can capably handle complex issues and who will keep you informed of the progress on your case.
 Boca Raton train accident attorney Gregg Hollander and his team of medical, legal, and investigative specialists work together to serve your best interests.
 We have the resources needed to explore the circumstances of your injury and to accurately assess the costs and medical needs you face in the future.

-When a railroad accident has left you injured or has taken the life of a loved one, the Hollander Law Firm invites you to contact our offices to request a free consultation.
+When a railroad accident has left you injured or has taken the life of a loved one, the Hollander Law Firm invites you to contact our law offices in Boca Raton, Florida by calling us at (561) 347-7770 to request a free consultation.
 You pay us no fees unless we recover for you.
 Your case is personal to us – you’ll find proven legal advocates you need at the Hollander Law Firm.